 William Young identified the damaged sites.
 Where some of the old landscape still exists he’s compared old photos of the site to photos taken in the same location in 2014.
 He’s added clear titles to identity each scene.

 A photo montage showing how extensive the blitz damage was.
-Good clear location titles.
+Good clear location titles too.

-See the unveiling of the memorial to the Free French Navy, which was a sculpture in the shape of an anchor, and discover more about the French tragedy that happened here.
+Watch the unveiling of the memorial to the Free French Navy, which was a sculpture in the shape of an anchor.
+Discover more about Scotland’s wartime ties to France through this local tragedy.

 The 1950s, 60s & 70s